CarooDev/git_pretty_accept/README.md

 * [Best Way To Merge A (GitHub) Pull Request](http://differential.io/blog/best-way-to-merge-a-github-pull-request)

 `git-pretty-accept` also automatically deletes the local and remote branch of the pull request once it's merged to master.
-I may add an option later on to disable this by default.

 ## Installation